AJacobs94/liftoff-assignments/P2-Project_Outline/README.md

 -Buy Product:Users will be able to buy items from a link attached to their saved products from their list.

 ### Technologies
-Include Technologies here
+C#
+ASP.Net MVC
+SQL
+Bootstrap
+HTML/CSS

 ### What I'll Have to Learn
-Include what you will need to learn here
+Something I will have to learn is how to configure a third party API into my application.

 ### Project Tracker
 https://trello.com/b/Eb2qg3Ah/liftoff-project